TomBebbington/tombebbington.github.io/_posts/2016-03-25-programming.markdown

 builder.toString(); // "Hello, world!
 Hereeee's Johhny"
 ```

-* The character at a certain offset of a string can be found by:
+* The character at a certain offset of a string can be found by using the `charAt` method.
+For example, to get the 4th character (at the 5th index in Java):

 ```java
 text.charAt(5); // ' '